aross2010/cmpe131_flask_app/README.md

 python seeds.py
 ```

-7. Run the application:
+### 7. Run the application:

 ```
 flask run
 ```

+### 8. View the application.

-8. Open a web browser and go to http://localhost:5000 to view the application.
+Open a web browser and go to http://localhost:5000